bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `PSHLST` pushes a value to the end of a list specified by nam.
 If no list is specified RNMR will prompt for it with temp as a default.
-If the values is omitted RNMR will prompt for it with no default. /HEAD or /TAIL may be used to determine which end of the list to push a value to.
+If the value is omitted RNMR will prompt for it with no default. /HEAD or /TAIL may be used to determine which end of the list to push a value to.
 By default RNMR pushes to the tail of the list.
 ## PSUBV
 Subtract polar buffers